 I am thrilled to be sharing a delicious bark recipe with you today.
 I love making chocolate bark.
 I find it similar to making ice cream – where I can be creative with the flavors and invent something that works for my tasting.

 Every Holiday season my dad makes his famous 7 layer cookies – it’s a tradition.
 I love their flavor, but wanted to change things up a little bit, which is why I decided to turn parts of his recipe into a delicious bark.
 Bark makes an amazing favor for Holiday parties, or a gift to hand out to your friends or neighbors.
-One of the keys of good bark is to use quality ingredients – I love the selection that the Kraft hub at Walmart offers, which is where most of what I used came from.

 Here’s what you’ll need: